How can I help?

 Post-transplant medications may weaken bones.
 Include:

-• Low-fat milk, yogurt, and cheese
+• Low-fat milk, yoghurt, and cheese

 • Ragi, almonds, and sesame seeds